Nantucket during the American Revolutionary War era: Background

-Nantucket is an island located 14 miles (20 km) south of Cape Cod in the State of Massachusetts.
-When the British explorer Bartholomew Gosnold first sighted Nantucket in 1602 on his way to the New World, it was already home to some 3,000 indigenous Native Americans who were living there.
-The island was then ceded to British settler Thomas Mayhew in 1641.
-Upon receiving this land, Mayhew kept 1/10th for himself, and sold the remaining land to British settlers living in Salisbury for "thirty pounds…and also two beaver hats, one for myself, and one for my wife."
-The island's whaling industry figures in the history of colonial America.
+Nantucket is an island located 14 miles (20 km) south of Cape Cod, Massachusetts.
+When the English explorer Bartholomew Gosnold first sighted Nantucket in 1602, it was home to some 3,000 Native Americans.
+The island was purchased by the English settler Thomas Mayhew in 1641.
+Upon receiving the island, Mayhew kept a tenth of it for himself and sold the remaining land to fellow settlers living in Salisbury, Massachusetts for "thirty pounds... and also two beaver hats, one for myself, and one for my wife."
+The island's whaling industry soon become one of the most prominent in colonial America.

 Whaling

 The Nantucket Historical Association notes that inhabitants of the island may have seen right whales washing ashore on their beaches as early as the 1690s, and it is confirmed that by 1715, Nantucketers realized that there were sperm whales in those waters as well.

 Demand for oils

-There was high demand for quality oils within the colonies and in Europe, but particularly in London, which was by far the most industrialized European city at the time.
+There was high demand for quality oils within the colonies and in Europe, but particularly in London, which was the most industrialized European city of the period.
 London had experienced the effects of industrialization during the beginning of the century, and they experienced both the good and the bad of the urbanization and modernization that came with it.
 A rise in crime rates in London was blamed in part on the city's widespread lack of street lights, which soon became chief among the concerns and prompted the creation of a program to counteract that issue in 1736.
 Sperm oils and their lubricant byproducts were sought after, as they were odorless, gave the "clearest and brightest flame," and were of comparable price with vegetable oils.